kajal1801/NamasteJs/Lesson2.md

-# What happens when we runa JavaScript program?
+# What happens when we run a JavaScript program?

 An execution context is created.